 More Communities Encourage Breastfeeding-Friendly Businesses

-Aberdeen has joined Brookings in their efforts to promote the Breastfeeding-Friendly Business Initiative.
-A team of advocates, supporters and community leaders in Aberdeen were inspired to follow suit to encourage local businesses to pledge their support to breastfeeding moms by creating breastfeeding-friendly environments for both customers and employees!
+Black Hills area businesses have joined Aberdeen and Brookings in their efforts to promote the Breastfeeding-Friendly Business Initiative.
+A team of advocates, supporters and community leaders in the Black Hills were inspired to follow suit to encourage local businesses to pledge their support to breastfeeding moms by creating breastfeeding-friendly environments for both customers and employees!

-Mitchell, Hot Springs, Belle Fourche and Huron have also expressed interest in the initiative and are now canvassing businesses in their communities.
+Mitchell, Hot Springs, and Huron have also expressed interest in the initiative and are now canvassing businesses in their communities.

 Brookings was selected by the South Dakota Department of Health as the pilot community for the Breastfeeding-Friendly Business Initiative with the goal of working with businesses to make breastfeeding in public a non-event and making pumping at work a non-event.